shymega/shymega.github.io/content/posts/my-work-with-planet-computers-and-why-pt-1.md

 draft: true
 ---

 ## DISCLAIMER: As I have now signed an NDA with Planet Computers, this post is of my own views, and NOT those of Planet Computers.
-I am restricted in the information I can release, so please, no emails or DMs asking for more info.
+They should not be contacted for comment.
-## Planet Computers are not representative of my views, and should not be contacted for comment.
+## I am restricted in the information I can release, so please, no emails or DMs asking for information.

 I thought, in light of the new "Planet Embedded" XR-series that has been recently launched, it might be a good idea for me to explain my affiliation with the company behind it, the Gemini PDA, Cosmo Communicator, and their latest phone (but sadly not the latest SoC; this is a blessing in a way, more in future posts), Astro Slide 5G Transformer.